RylakRila/FuyouYuunaBot/README.md

-# YuYuYu_Bot
+# FuyouYuunaBot

-A simple discord bot hosting in Heroku
+A simple discord bot